yossTheDev/organized-cli/README.md

 ## ⚙️ Options

-- -f, --folder <path>: Specify the path to the folder to organize (required).
+- -f, --folder: Specify the path to the folder to organize (required).

 Example: